MBB/Kawasaki BK 117: Design

 The MBB/Kawasaki BK 117 is a twin-engined medium utility–transport helicopter.
 It possessed several attributes that lend itself to performing many different roles, such as twin-engine redundancy, sizable clamshell-shaped rear-facing double doors, and a relatively spacious cabin; one mission to which it was deemed to be suitable was the emergency medical services (EMS).
 The airframe is composed of rivetted metal, making minimal use of composite materials.
 In order to free up internal space, both the engines and transmission are positioned above the main cabin.
 Considerable efforts were made to reduce the weight of the aircraft without compromising the aircraft's structural integrity.
 The cabin could be configured with various interiors in order to suit its purpose.

 Early versions of the BK 117 were powered by a pair of Lycoming LTS101 turboshaft engines, rated to generate 550 shp at takeoff with considerable reserve power to guard against a single engine failure.
-While each engine possesses sufficient power to maintain flight and even takeoff in the event of a single engine being rendered inoperable, the type also has favourable autorotation capabilities.
+While each engine possesses sufficient power to maintain flight and even takeoff in the event of a single engine being rendered inoperable, the type also has favorable autorotation capabilities.
 In order to extend their operational lifespan and increase their reliability, MBB tuned the engines to operate at lower-than-standard revolutions per minute (RPM).
-The engines are regulated using a specialised control system which smoothly and evenly regulate RPM and torque between both engines, even during vigorous manoeuvers.
+The engines are regulated using a specialized control system which smoothly and evenly regulate RPM and torque between both engines, even during vigorous maneuvers.
 Power management has been greatly eased via the addition of an automatic engine-governor system, allowing pilots to simply monitor the torque and engine temperature gauges.
 The aircraft can be suitably equipped for flight under instrument flight rules (IFR) as well as for single-pilot operations.

-According to aviation publication Flying, as a consequence of its uncommon rigid main rotor system, the BK 117 possessed relatively high stability and manoeuvrability which, amongst other capabilities, reportedly gave the type the ability to perform a steeper approach than any other helicopter in its class.
+According to aviation publication Flying, as a consequence of its uncommon rigid main rotor system, the BK 117 possessed relatively high stability and maneuverability which, amongst other capabilities, reportedly gave the type the ability to perform a steeper approach than any other helicopter in its class.
 The four-bladed main rotor was smaller and slower-turning than many of its contemporaries, reducing both vibration and noise while also enabling the type to use more compact landing sites.
 The high-mounted tail boom and tail rotor of the BK 117 also presented several benefits, such as enhanced safety to personnel on the ground.
-In terms of its flight performance, the type was considered to be suitable for the execution of various aerobatic manoeuvres, such as flying loops and rolls, while retaining such levels of inherent stability that pilots could readily release both the cyclic and collective controls, unlike the majority of rotorcraft.
+In terms of its flight performance, the type was considered to be suitable for the execution of various aerobatic maneuvers, such as flying loops and rolls, while retaining such levels of inherent stability that pilots could readily release both the cyclic and collective controls, unlike the majority of rotorcraft.
 An optional Sperry-built three-axis stability augmentation system also served to improve the rotorcraft's ease of handling.